RetroGameDeveloper/LearnJapane.se/pages/ReadingAndWriting/Hiragana.md

 あ (ah) is used at the end of characters.

 # い (I) Stomach
-い is actually a word by itself to mean Stomach, and its pronounced like an E like eat.
+い is actually a word by itself to mean Stomach, and its pronounced like an E like eeeat.